9 of the world's best private ski resorts

 Who for: East coast money, Wall Street weekend warriors

-The Hermitage Club at Haystack Mountain is a 1,400 acre private club in the Green Mountains of Southern Vermont.
+The Hermitage Club at Haystack Mountain is a private club in the Green Mountains of Southern Vermont.

-The ski area features five chairlifts and 46 tree-lined trails on the side of Haystack Mountain with 1,400 feet of vertical drop.
+The 194-acre ski area features five chairlifts and 46 tree-lined trails on the side of Haystack Mountain with 1,400 feet of vertical drop.

 There is a member cap of 1,500 (which hasn't been reached yet), with no more than 1,000 skiers on the mountain at a time.